Tiger Woods to bring the 'fire' after being named Ryder Cup vice captain

 Woods was announced as one of Team USA's vice captains for the biennial event Tuesday, joining Steve Stricker and Davis Love III.

 "The Ryder Cup is incredibly special to me," Woods said, having been picked by Team USA captain Jim Furyk.
-"I am thrilled to once again serve as a Ryder Cup Vice Captain and I thank Jim for his confidence, friendship and support.
+"I am thrilled to once again serve as a Ryder Cup vice captain and I thank Jim for his confidence, friendship and support."

 It's a role he also held two years ago at Hazeltine, offering insight and experience off the course.